 - Paste the embed code into the page

 - Save the changes and Preview and Save the page.

 Video files should not be uploaded to your website as the main servers are not setup to stream audio/video files.
 Local video should be hosted on the University media server which allows files to be streamed.
 This option is appropriate for audio/video which the University should maintain FULL ownership and first publisher's rights to and does not have approval to be hosted elsewhere.
-Please contact the Web Team to discuss your requirements and the options available.
+Please contact the web and digital team to discuss your requirements and the options available.